vgwb/Antura_arabic/docs/INSTALL.md

 # Fetch the Project

-1. Get Unity latest stable (Win or Mac, v 5.4.2f2 today) from http://unity3d.com/get-unity/update
+1. Get Unity latest stable (Win or Mac, v 5.5.0) from http://unity3d.com/get-unity/update

 2. Download the project.
 There are two ways:
   1.  the **simple** is to download the zipped package (from Clone or Download green button)